LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

     - $\rightarrow$ number of columns doesn't match number of supplied names
     - $\rightarrow$ don't allow lists, only dicts for clear assignment
   - warning if profile doesn't match data
+  - determine gases in ega more flexible (currently by index)

 ## Correction
 - add synthetic baseline